RichardMullins/CF-Interlock/README.md

 This will set the interlock to the output connected to d40 (d140 in this case).

+##notes
 The interlock input joins can be triggered with either a press or by using CF.setJoin.

-A demo GUI file is included in this repo.
+This module works best when using either no feedback on the buttons, or using the toggle mode.
+You can see the difference between the different modes in the demo GUI file included in this repo.